 What Is Wrongful Death?

-According to Florida law (Statute 768.19) a wrongful death occurs “when the death of a person is caused by the wrongful act, negligence, default, or breach of contract or warranty of any person, including those occurring on navigable waters.”
-The law also states that the victim must have been able to recover damages if he or she had not died.
+According to Florida law (Florida Statutes § 768.19), a wrongful death occurs “when the death of a person is caused by the wrongful act, negligence, default, or breach of contract or warranty of any person, including those occurring on navigable waters.”
+The law also states that the victim must have been able to recover damages if they had not died.

-- the victim’s spouse, children, or parents
+- The victim’s spouse, children, or parents

-- a blood relative or sibling that has been adopted who was partially or wholly dependent on the victim
+- A blood relative or sibling that has been adopted who was partially or wholly dependent on the victim

 Who Can Be at Fault for Wrongful Death?